 Maintaining the Setup

-In terms of temperature, the safest way to compost is by creating thermophilic conditions.
-In other words, the humanure must warm past the temperature where pathogens thrive.
-This is especially true if your compost will be used as fertilizer for food crops.
+In terms of temperature, the safest way to compost is by creating conditions that allow thermophilic aerobic bacteria to thrive.
+These helpful bacteria break down the compost, producing heat in the process and allowing the humanure to warm past the temperature where pathogens can survive.
+This is especially necessary if your compost will be used as fertilizer for food crops.
 If you go for a low-temperature setup, you'll want to give the compost more time to mature and eventually deposit it on ornamental or unused land, just to be safe.

 You'll also need to settle on a material to serve as a carbon-based bulk and make sure it stays well stocked.
 The point of adding carbon (especially if you do go with a composting toilet that combines urine and feces) is to help nix the nose-offending odor, promote proper composting by increasing the oxygen flow, reduce excess moisture and balance out the levels of nitrogen present in your potty.
 Then, every time someone uses the composting commode, he or she simply tosses a scoopful of the material down on top to cover it.
 The substrate can be all or a mixture of particles such as sawdust, peat moss, ashes, straw, hay, leaves or other yard trimmings.
 And that's really all the involvement needed from anyone who isn't in charge of the management of the compost pile.